 Virtual Volunteering – Near and Far

 Large, non-profit organizations, in particular, are increasingly turning to virtual volunteering.
-The United Nations (UN), for example, has set up its own internet platform for volunteers.
-There, you can find a variety of areas in which virtual volunteering is possible.
+The United Nations (UN), for example, has set up its own internet platform for digital volunteers.
+There, you can find a variety of virtual volunteer opportunities!

 In the age of globalization, volunteer translation activities are of course a major focus.
 But the UN also relies on online volunteers for writing and editing.
 Those who do not have a particular affinity for language, on the other hand, can make themselves useful in the technology development area.
-As you can see: The possibilities of virtual volunteering are enormous – and that’s only within the UN!
+There are so many possibilities of virtual volunteering – and that’s only within the UN!

 Virtual Volunteering Closer to Home

-If you would rather get involved with an organization in your hometown, you’ll certainly find a virtual opportunity there as well.
-If you don’t have a specific club in mind, you can ask your community center.
-The website Volunteer Match can be a first port of call for your future volunteer work.
+If you would rather get involved with an organization in your hometown, you’ll probably be able to find a virtual opportunity there as well.
+If you don’t have a specific organization in mind, you can ask your community center.
+The website Volunteer Match can be a great resource for finding volunteering opportunities.